 An advanced query is a filter expression in the Logging query language.
 It is used in the Logs Viewer and the Stackdriver Logging API to select log entries, such as those from a particular VM instance or those arriving in a particular time period with a particular severity level.

 Exporting logs using sinks

 Log entries received by Logging can be exported to Cloud Storage buckets, BigQuery datasets, and Cloud Pub/Sub topics.
 You export logs by configuring log sinks, which then continue to export log entries as they arrive in Logging.
-A sink includes a destination and a filter that selects the log entries to export.
+A sink includes a destination and a query that selects the log entries to export.

 The ability to read Logging logs is controlled by granting Cloud Identity and Access Management permissions to members.

 Most logs can be read by any member with the Cloud IAM Viewer role.
 Data Access audit logs are the only "private logs"; to read these, the member requires either the Cloud IAM Owner role or other special permissions.